KilledByAPixel/OS13k/README.md

 More icon settings
 - width and height of window
-- hideWhenClosed - hides the program window instead of closing it
+- hideWhenClosed - hides the window instead of closing it
-- allowMultiple - allows multiple copies of the program to open
+- allowMultiple - allows multiple copies of the window to open

 OS13k System Calls
 - The function OS13kInit is called on child frames when opened